JosephSun/josephsun.github.io/_posts/2016-6-8-MayGoals.md

 1. *MongoDB in Action* by Kyle Banker
 2. *Nudge: Improving decisions about Health, Wealth and Happiness* by Richard H. Thaler and Cass R. Sunstein

+## Programming

+1. Read more on javascript arrow functions, destructuring and spread and rest params.
+2. Solve coding challenges about Trees and Graphs